markoirisarri/UnofficialDeepHamPytorchImplementation/README.md

 Main folder:

-- "UnofficialDeepHamPytorchImplementation.py": Source file for the implementation.
+- "UnofficialDeepHAMPytorchImplementation.py": Source file for the implementation.
 Further comments and indications can be found within the file.
 It solves for the risky-steady state and then computes the obtained Bellman Errors and computes the IRFs to a negative aggregate productivity shock.
 - "NN_weights_biases.pth": These are the obtained weights and biases of the Policy and Value NN after 51 outer DeepHAM iterations.
-- "results.txt": This file containts the distribution of individual assets after 51 outer DeepHam iterations.
+- "results.txt": This file containts the distribution of individual assets after 51 outer DeepHAM iterations.
 Its purpose is to serve as a visual validation tool.
-- "distribution_individual_assets_validation_grid_based_deepham.png": Figure showing the distribution over individual assets under both methodologies.
+- "distribution_individual_assets_validation_grid_based_DeepHAM.png": Figure showing the distribution over individual assets under both methodologies.

 /irf: Stores the time series of the aggregates across all simulated paths.
 Employed for plotting the IRFs.